-The South Florida National Parks Trust has provided more than $5 million in direct support to South Florida's four national parks since 2002 in five critical areas: Environmental Education, Resource Protection, Visitor Programs, Volunteer Activities and Community Engagement.
-The grants listed below represent a selection of projects funded and/or completed during the year ending June 30, 2013.
+The South Florida National Parks Trust has provided more than $5 million to South Florida’s four national parks since 2002 to support programs & projects in five critical areas: Environmental Education, Resource Protection, Visitor Programs, Volunteer Activities and Community Engagement.
+The grants listed below represent a selection of programs and projects funded and/or completed during the year ending June 30, 2014.

 Everglades National Park

 - Everglades Camping Adventure.
-Grant Amount: $1,800.
-Outcome: Two dozen first-time campers from five African-American families participated in a ranger-led camping program in the Everglades with equipment provided with this grant.
+Grant Amount: $1,997.
+Outcome: 25 first-time park visitors from four African-American families participated in a ranger-led camping program in the Everglades with equipment provided by this grant.

 Biscayne National Park

 - Law Enforcement.
-Grant Amount: $10,000.
-Outcome: In a pilot project, the park will outfit two law enforcement boats with computers and wireless technology to connect directly with national crime databases and streamline ticketing for resource violations.
-The technology is used by Florida Fish and Wildlife Conservation officers; Biscayne is the first national park to adopt the technology.
+Grant Amount: $6,742.
+Outcome: In a pilot project, the park equipped one law enforcement boat with computers and wireless technology to connect with national crime databases and streamline ticketing for resource violations.
+Biscayne is one of the first national parks to adopt the technology.

 Dry Tortugas National Park